Harold Legg: 2018–2019

 In October 2018, Dot experiences dizziness and she thinks she is dying despite the fact that two doctors tell her she is healthy.
 Dot then visits Dr Legg, who reassures her about her health.
 He goes to the Vic with Dot and tells her that he is dying of pancreatic cancer.
 Dr Legg asks Dot to help him plan his funeral, so they consult funeral director Jay Brown (Jamie Borthwick).
 Dr Legg mentions Judith's death in the war and tells Jay and Dot he wants to be buried next to her, but feels that his parents would want him to be buried next to them.
 Dr Legg then moves in with Dot.

 On New Year's Day, Dr Legg has a drink with Dot and her lodger, Stuart Highway (Ricky Champ).
 Dr Legg had a photo of Judith in his wallet, which Stuart stole.
 After Dot has gone to bed, Dr Legg tells Stuart he got the wrong impression of him and apologises.
 Stuart gives him his wallet back and realises Stuart stole the photo of Judith.

 Dr Legg and Dot visit his parents' grave but discover that their gravestone has been vandalised with antisemitic graffiti.
 Dr Legg and his Rabbi meet with the gang of youths who were responsible for the graffiti, they apologise.
 When Dr Legg returns home, he sees Stuart scrubbing a graffitied Swastika on the door.
 After this, Dr Legg goes into hospital as his cancer progresses.

 On 15 February 2019, Sonia, who comes to bring Dr Legg home is shocked to hear him say that he does not want to return to Dot's house, however, he later changes his mind and returns though very frail.
-Later, Dot and Dr Legg watch a programme about the Battle of Cable Street in 1936.
-In his final moments, he tells Dot about how he met Judith at the anti-Fascist demonstration.
-He tells Dot about the first time he kissed her and says "And I kissed her.
-And she kissed me back.
-The most perfect kiss ever.
-What I would give...", before passing away.
-Dot tells Dr Legg to go kiss her again.
+Later, Dot and Dr Legg watch a programme about the Battle of Cable Street, where Harold tells Dot how he met Judith there.
+As he reminisces about his time with Judith, he peacefully passes away with Dot by his side.
+As per Jewish customs, Dr Legg is buried the next day and Dot leads a memorial service for him with many, including Lofty and Mary, arriving to pay their respects to him.